finn-no/recsys_slates_dataset/README.md

 The dataset `itemattr.npz` contains the categories ranging from 0 to 290.
 Corresponding with the 290 unique groups that the items belong to.
 These 290 unique groups are constructed using a combination of categorical information and the geographical location.

-The dataset  `ind2val.json` contains the mapping between the indices and the values of the categories (e.g. `"287": "JOB, Rogaland"`) and interaction types (e.g. `"1": "search").                                                                                                                                                                   information and the geographical location describing where the item is made available in the marketplace.
+The dataset  `ind2val.json` contains the mapping between the indices and the values of the categories (e.g. `"287": "JOB, Rogaland"`) and interaction types (e.g. `"1": "search"`).

 ## Citations
 This repository accompanies the paper ["Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling"](https://arxiv.org/abs/2104.15046) by Simen Eide, David S. Leslie and Arnoldo Frigessi.